-- 2. The school district will not discharge a driver who, for the first time, receives a confirmed positive drug or alcohol test UNLESS: - a.
+- e.
+Alcohol tests are reported directly to the DER. - J. Driver/Driver Applicant Rights - 1.
+All drivers and driver applicants subject to the controlled substances testing provisions of this policy who receive a confirmed positive test result for the use of controlled substances have the right to request, at the driver's or driver applicant's expense, a confirming retest of the split urine sample.
+If the confirming retest is negative, no adverse action will be taken against the driver, and a driver applicant will be considered for employment. - 2.
+The school district will not discharge a driver who, for the first time, receives a confirmed positive drug or alcohol test UNLESS: - a.
 The school district has first given the employee an opportunity to participate in, at the employee's own expense or pursuant to coverage under an employee benefit plan, either a drug or alcohol counseling or rehabilitation program, whichever is more appropriate, as determined by the school district after consultation with the SAP; and - b.
 The employee refuses to participate in the recommended program, or fails to successfully complete the program as evidenced by withdrawal before its completion or by a positive test result on a confirmatory test after completion of the program. - c.
-This limitation on employee discharge does not bar discharge of an employee for reasons independent of the first confirmed positive test result. - K. Testing Laboratory
+This limitation on employee discharge does not bar discharge of an employee for reasons independent of the first confirmed positive test result.

+K. Testing Laboratory

-The testing laboratory for controlled substances will be [name, address, telephone number], which is a laboratory certified by the Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.
+The testing laboratory for controlled substances will be Sleepy Eye Medical Center, 400 $4^{th}$ Ave NW Sleepy Eye MN, 507-794-3691 which is a laboratory certified by the Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.